 Grande Montagne Nature Reserve

-Since 1996, MWF has been active in the restoration of Grande Montagne Nature Reserve with endemic seedlings produced in its nursery (located at Solitudes).
+Since 1996, the Mauritian Wildlife Foundation has been active in the restoration of Grande Montagne Nature Reserve with endemic seedlings produced in its nursery (located at Solitude).
 Grande Montagne is considered high altitude (300-350m) and is relatively wet with deep fertile soil.
 The restoration work has progressed well due to the high success rate of the seedlings planted.